-You can decide what goes inside the lab your students work on during the training, depending on the software you require for your course.
+You can decide what goes inside the lab your students work on during the training, depending on the software you require for your training session.
 To do that, you will have to work with a custom lab image.
-Creating a lab image once allows you to use it repeatedly during different training events (and event class templates, if you have more than one course which should use the same lab), removing any installation overhead from you and your students before the event begins.

-Strigo’s labs run on Amazon’s cloud infrastructure and use images called AMIs
+Strigo’s lab machines run on the AWS infrastructure and use images called AMIs.

 Creating and using your own AMIs

 Since we understand you will want to provide images containing your own software, we also support any other Linux or Windows AMI you provide.

 To use an AMI you provide, you will have to:

 - Create the AMI in your AWS account.

 - Make sure the AMI either exists in the same region as specified in the Lab Resource in the Class template in Strigo, or make the AMI public.